napolitano/cordova-plugin-intent/README.md

 };
 ```

-In order to get this working and making your app a "Open in"-Target on iOS, you have to add some XML to your info.plist
+In order to get this working and make your app a "Open in"-Target on iOS, you have to add some XML to your info.plist

 ```xml
 <plist version="1.0">